EzraJ/lima/README.md

 ## Planned features

-* Camera systems
+* Camera system(s)
 * Good enough API
-* Different "drawing modes" for UI/world/etc (will most likely ab/use the camera system)
-* No serialization,  project files will simply be cfg files.
-Everything being text-based makes it easier to make an engine
-* Physics(?)
+* Instead of different drawing modes, for now have scenes display as layers and be togglable with "transparent" characters.
+Game programming will handle logic for something like a pause menu
+* No serliaization *for now*
+* Physics/Game logic/Game updates will most likely be implemented by game programmers to allow flexibility(in terms of the engine and the game programmer is making)
+    * However, let's implement tools to make all of these easier to use. i.e "registerGameLogicFunction(fName, timeInterval, ...)" etc
-* Entity system (AI by engine or user?)
+* Entity system
-    * Entity IDs to describe looks, which layer they are on, etc
-* Global ID system to map characters to behaviors(including representation)
+    * Most likely will use the above systems and have game programmers implement themselves to an extent(i.e we provide entity IDs similar to block IDs)
+* Global ID systems utilizing uint64_t for various systems(block behaviors, entities, scripts, scenes, etc)

 ### Rendering
 #### Cameras
 Cameras will logically exist and be affixed to a point(or entity) and will render(print to console) a radius around the camera(with a rectangular viewpoint) appropriately.
 #### Windows
 Each camera will require the existence of a window, in this case a viewport is a better way of putting it.
 There's always going to be a master window that is positioned from (0,0) to the maximum resolution of the terminal.
 Whenever a camera is connected to a window, it will render to that window.
 Most likely the window will actually do the rendering, with the camera merely being a top-down point.
 This may change when implementing views that aren't top down.
 #### Updates
-Instead of clearing the screen and reprinting everything, it will be better to move the cursor to (0,0) and print to the appropriate windows(with respect to layers)
+Instead of clearing the screen and reprinting everything, it will be better to move the cursor to (1,1) and print to the appropriate windows(with respect to layers)
 # Dependencies

 [Taywee/args](https://github.com/Taywee/args) (Header)